sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting.rst

   The following logs under **Driver Logs** are useful:

-  - log4j-active.log
+  - Log4j output.log

-  Search for **WorkflowExecuteDatabricks** in the logs to view if the Fire Insights Job is running in Databricks.
+  Search for **workflowexecutecloud** in the logs to view if the Fire Insights Job is running in Databricks.

 Getting (java.lang.Exception) Error